-Born in Oslo, Norway, Andreas has traveled extensively throughout the world, and lived in many different countries, including Zimbabwe, Zanzibar and Boston, Massachusetts, in the United States.
+Born in Oslo, Norway, Andreas has traveled extensively around the world and lived in many different countries, including Zimbabwe, Zanzibar, and Boston, Massachusetts, in the United States.
 He also spends a great deal of time in his house outside Cape Town in South Africa, where he and his family escape the cold, Scandinavian winters for a few weeks every year.

 In 2007, the prestigious World Gourmand Awards honored Viestad for “Best Foreign Cookbook in the World” for his work, Where Flavor Was Born: Recipes and Culinary Travels Along the Indian Ocean Spice Route.
 Andreas has long been Norway’s premier food writer.
 He has also been a columnist for the Washington Post.
 The column, entitled “The Gastronomer”, focused on food and science from a home cook’s perspective.

 A New Approach to CookingAndreas combines the elegant simplicity of Provencal and Tuscan cooking with the raw materials of his native Scandinavia.
 The result is a completely new approach to cooking – a range of delicious modern dishes with a history dating back to the Vikings.

 Fun, Simple and FlavorfulAndreas have a natural talent for seamlessly incorporating a modern twist into traditional cooking, and for enriching new recipes with time-tested traditional ingredients.
 His bottom line philosophy is that cooking should always be fun, simple and flavorful.